TinaS241/Airsoft-Vapen/README.md

 #### WEEK 2:

-- 1 day: Build comment area for each input gun
+- 1 day: Build comment area for each input gun and display pictures
 - 2 day: display all airsoft gun by type of airsoft guns added
 - 3-4 day: Add filter by gun types for the user to pick to view